Chou-Tac

 MARVELCaptain America – Chung Chou-Tac

-With Captain America, I started by:
+With Captain America, here’s how I started my sketch:

 Saint Seiya Andromede